-Most Atlanta Employees Must Carry Workers’ Compensation Insurance
+Most Georgia Employers Must Carry Workers’ Compensation Insurance

-According to the Georgia State Board of Workers’ Compensation (SBWC), any business with three or more workers must carry workers’ compensation insurance.
-This includes employees who are part-time or seasonal—as long as they are regular employees.
-That also includes corporate officers or members of a limited liability corporation, even if those individuals opt out of coverage (Georgia Code section 34-9-2-1).
+According to the State Board of Workers’ Compensation (SBWC), any business with three or more workers must carry workers’ compensation insurance.
+This includes employees who are part-time or seasonal as long as they are regular employees.

-There are a few exceptions to the workers’ comp laws in Georgia.
+There are a few exceptions to the workers’ compensation laws in Georgia.
 The following workers are exempt from coverage requirements:

 - Farm laborers